gauthamkrishna-g/Intelligent-Bus-Stop-Recognition-System/README.md

 ✔ The Intelligent Bus Stop Recognition System identifies Bus Stops using images acquired from cameras placed
 on a bus using a lightweight and simple hybrid nearest neighbor algorithm and implemented using a
-Raspberry Pi Zero, thereby eliminating the need for sensor networks.
-This is our final year undergrad project.
+RaspberryPi Zero, thereby eliminating the need for sensor networks.
+This is our final year undergrad thesis.

 ✔ A Day and a Night Classifier is implemented separately in run-time, so that the Recognition Engine can be
 automated 24 x 7, using a light sensor or a timer.